 The violation: 10 CFR 70.56, “Tests,” Paragraph (c) requires tests of radiation detection and monitoring instrumentation used for effluent monitoring (10 CFR 70.59).
 The licensee failed to follow procedures as committed to in the license application.

-Minor because: The effluent monitoring results are not used for emergency response decisionmaking; or the quantities of radionuclides released to the environment do not challenge 10 CFR Part 20 public dose limits.
+Minor because: The effluent monitoring results are not used for emergency response decision-making; or the quantities of radionuclides released to the environment do not challenge 10 CFR Part 20 public dose limits.

 Not minor if: The effluent monitoring results are used to make critical decisions during a licensee response to an emergency; or the 10 CFR Part 20 public dose limits were challenged or exceeded.